cvickery/transfer_timeline/README.md

 1 Should be negative!

+## Definitions

+### Cohorts

+A _cohort_ is a set of students who apply for transfer admission to a college in a given semester, known as the *articulation term*.
+Not all students who apply go through all the possible steps in the timeline from application to registration for courses at the destination college, so the size of the cohort can vary from step to step in the process.
+Examples are a student who applies but is not admitted, or who is admitted but doesn't register.
+But there are cases where a student is simply missing a step in the process; an example being a student who does not make a deposit after being admitted because of an administrative policy that makes this step optional.

+### Admit Term

+Students are admitted for either the Fall or Spring term, but Fall admits are typically allowed to register for courses during the summer prior to their admit term.
+This can skew the data for intervals that end with the dates when the student registered or started classes.

 ## Implementation
 There are two parts: building a local database, then generating reports based on that database.